-The next notable owners of the brewery were John Thompson and David Roberts, whose six-year partnership suffered due to a series of legal wranglings.
+The next notable owners of the brewery that became Fuller’s were John Thompson and David Roberts, whose six-year partnership suffered due to a series of legal wranglings.
 The duo predictably parted company in 1786 when Roberts left to join the Royal Household and Thompson soldiered on alone.

 Eventually, the brewery passed to his sons, Douglas and Henry.
-It was under their stewardship, in 1816, that the brewery first acquired the Griffin name and emblem.
+It was under their stewardship in 1816 that the brewery first acquired the Griffin name and emblem that is synonymous with Fuller’s pubs.
 The Griffin had previously been the symbol of Meux and Reid’s Brewery in the aptly-named Liquorpond Street, but when that business collapsed, the Thompson brothers moved swiftly to snaffle the name.

 The adoption of the Griffin is a decision that’s certainly stood the test of time, but other decisions by the pair were far less successful.
 Double dealings pertaining to mortgages led the brothers – and the brewery – to the brink of ruin.
 They needed investment, and fast.

 Enter John Fuller